Abhinav-Muraleedharan/carlemann-error-analysis/README.md

 ## Contact

-For questions, suggestions, or bug reports, please open an issue on GitHub or contact [your-email@domain.com].
+For questions, suggestions, or bug reports, please open an issue on GitHub or contact [abhi@cs.toronto.edu].

 ---